-Behavior analytics is a powerful tool in intrusion detection and prevention, using insights from typical user behavior to detect suspicious activity.
-What role does log monitoring have in this process and how does it work together with behavioral analytics?
+Behavior analytics is a powerful tool in intrusion detection and prevention, using typical user behavior insights to detect suspicious activity.
+What role does log monitoring have in this process, and how does it work together with behavioral analytics?

 User behavior analysis (UBA) is the cybersecurity process of detecting insider threats, targeted attacks, and financial fraud.
 How does UBA work?
 It analyzes human behavior based on a large data sample and uses analytics to detect behavior patterns.
-Any behavior that differs from the pattern signals a potential threat and should be addressed by the person in charge of IT security.
-One of the key aspects of incident response is the response time - if you don’t react quickly enough, the intruder can steal or damage your data and disrupt your organization’s operations.
+Any behavior that differs from the pattern signals a potential threat, which the person in charge of IT security should address right away.
+One of the critical aspects of incident response is the response time.
+If you don’t react quickly enough, the intruder can steal or damage your data and disrupt your organization’s operations.

-Prevention is a more efficient and more affordable option than troubleshooting, which is why it is important to invest in a tool that would help utilize the insights gained from anomalous behavior analytics in the fastest and most meaningful way.
-Log monitoring tools are a great way to speed up and automate incident response by either providing behavioral analytics as one of the features or by easily integrating with another analytics tool.
+Prevention is a more efficient and more affordable option than troubleshooting.
+This is why it is crucial to invest in a tool that helps utilize the insights gained from anomalous behavior analytics in the fastest and most meaningful way.
+Log monitoring tools are a great way to speed up and automate incident response either by providing behavioral analytics as one of the features or by easily integrating with another analytics tool.

 Let’s take a step back and talk about big data.
 With data science on the rise, we keep hearing about machine learning, AI, and big data, but what does it have to do with log management?
-Big data is a term referring to large data sets – just like those stored in a large number of log files.
-It is hard to analyze big data using traditional methods because of its size - this is why a large part of data science is dedicated to big data analysis.
+Big data refers to large data sets – just like those stored in a large number of log files.
+It is hard to analyze big data using traditional methods because of its size.
+This is why a large part of data science is dedicated to big data analysis.

 The importance of log management lies in providing quality data.
 First of all, log management ensures a centralized approach – collecting logs from different sources into one place.
-Secondly, for you to be able to analyze data it needs to come in a uniform format.
-This is originally not the case - for example, router logs look differently than system logs.
+Secondly, for you to analyze data, it needs to come in a uniform format.
+Initially, this was not the case.
+For example, router logs look differently than system logs.
 A log management tool takes care of this with a unified format.
 In the case of Graylog, logs are stored in Graylog Extended Log Format (GELF).

 As mentioned before, user behavior analysis determines typical user behavior.
 Every action that stands out from this pattern signals a potential threat.
 By detecting a suspicious activity as soon as it happens, log monitoring helps detect threats and attacks before they occur.
 Most log management software offers several ways to keep you alert – via mobile phone, desktop notifications, or email.

-There are five phases of intrusion in every cyber attack: reconnaissance, initial exploitation, establish persistence, move laterally, and collect, exfil, and exploit.
-There are different security strategies for each stage, depending on how far has the attacker managed to penetrate.
-To learn more about the ways to use log management software for each of the five intrusion phases, read our post on Cybersecurity: Understanding the 5 Phases of Intrusion.
+There are five phases of intrusion in every cyber attack: reconnaissance, initial exploitation, establish persistence, move laterally, collect, exfil, and exploit.
+There are different security strategies for each stage, depending on how far the attacker has penetrated.
+To learn more about how to use log management software, read our post on Cybersecurity: Understanding the 5 Phases of Intrusion.

-Anomalous behavior analytics is one of the many advantages that big data analytics brings to the table, It is growing more reliable and effective with the development of data science, which is why you should consider getting a quality log monitoring and data analysis tool.
+Anomalous behavior analytics is one of the many advantages that big data analytics brings to the table.
+It is growing more reliable and effective with data science development, which is why you should consider getting a quality log monitoring and data analysis tool.